Monroe, Louisiana: Etymology

 As governor of Louisiana, Esteban Rodríguez Miró had Fort Miro built in 1791.
 Fort Miro changed its name to Monroe to commemorate the first arrival of the steamboat James Monroe in the spring of 1820.
 The ship's arrival was the single event, in the minds of local residents, that transformed the outpost into a town.

 Credit for the name is indirectly given to James Monroe of Virginia, the fifth President of the United States, for whom the ship was named.
 The steamboat is depicted in a mural at the main branch of the Ouachita Parish Public Library.

 History

 Early history–late 20th century

 Monroe's origins date back to the Spanish colonial period.

 Fort Miro changed its name to Monroe to commemorate the first arrival of the steamboat James Monroe in the spring of 1820 (see "Etymology" above).

-During the American Civil War, Monroe and Opelousas, the seat of St. Landry Parish in southern Louisiana, had Confederate training camps.
-They were established after the fall of New Orleans to the Union in 1862.
-Conscripts were soon sent to both camps.
-In 1862, Monroe and Delhi in Richland Parish became overcrowded with unwelcome refugees from rural areas to the east.

-They had fled the forces of Union General U.S. Grant, who moved into northeastern Louisiana and spent the winter of 1862–1863 at Winter Quarters south of Newellton in Tensas Parish.
-He was preparing for the siege of Vicksburg, Mississippi, not completed until July 4, 1863.
-Historian John D. Winters reported "strong Union sympathy" in both Delhi and Monroe.
-As the refugees moved farther west toward Minden in Webster Parish, many of the residents, themselves very poor, refused to sell them food or shelter and treated them with contempt.

-Union boats came up the Ouachita River to Monroe to trade coffee, liquor, dry goods, and money for cotton.
-"Confederate officers were accused by a citizen of encouraging the trade and of fraternizing with the enemy, eating their oysters, and drinking their liquor."
-As the war continued, deserters and stragglers about Monroe became "so plentiful that the Union Army sent a special detachment" from Alexandria to apprehend them.